widdix/aws-cf-templates/static-website/README.md

 # Static Website Templates for AWS CloudFormation

 ## Static website with CDN
-This template describes the infrastructure for hosting a static website behind a CDN.
+This template describes the infrastructure for hosting a static website over HTTPS behind a CDN.

 ![Architecture](./static-website.png?raw=true "Architecture")

 ### Installation Guide
-1. <a href="https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=ec2-auto-recovery&templateURL=https://s3-eu-west-1.amazonaws.com/widdix-aws-cf-templates/static-website/static-website.json">Launch Stack</a>
+1. <a href="https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=ec2-auto-recovery&templateURL=https://s3-eu-west-1.amazonaws.com/widdix-aws-cf-templates/static-website/static-website.yaml">Launch Stack</a>
 1. Click **Next** to proceed with the next step of the wizard.
 1. Specify a name and all parameters for the stack.
 1. Click **Next** to proceed with the next step of the wizard.